Dade Battlefield Historic State Park

 Established in 1921 to preserve and commemorate the site of Dade's Battle of 1835, a momentous event that spawned the longest and most costly Indian war in American history, this National Historic Landmark has become a hub of the community.
 About 2,000 visitors attend the park's iconic battle reenactment each January, and families from near and far enjoy the lovely grounds, indoor Lodge and outdoor pavilions to celebrate weddings, reunions and other occasions.

 Picnics, hiking and wildlife photography are a big draw.
 History comes alive here through regular interpretive offerings.
 Be sure to stop by the Visitor Center, which contains a small museum with artifacts and exhibits related to the Florida Seminole wars, as well as an award-winning 12-minute video about the battle, "This Land, These Men."
-Books and gifts are available for purchase, and literature about upcoming events is always available.
+Books and gifts are available for purchase, and literature about upcoming events is available.

 Plan Your Visit